 Marketing Package Includes:

 • Mobile Marketing

 • Collateral / Document Management

 Customer Service Package Includes:

-After 20 years of developing and selling our CRM solution, we know that our customers need affordable, and flexible pricing.
+Clear C2 has over 25 years of developing and selling our CRM platform.
+We know that our customers need affordable and flexible pricing.
 We don’t want you to pay for features you aren’t going to use.

 There are so many things to consider when looking for a CRM solution.
-Just remember to ask a lot of questions and read the fine print.
-The worst outcome would be signing a contract and then find out you need to pay additional money (to the vendor or their partner) to get the system setup to the way you do business.
+Remember to ask a lot of questions and read the fine print.
+The worst outcome would be signing a contract and learning you need to pay more.
 And on top of that, it will take months to get the system up and running.

-If you have any questions about CRM pricing or just want to compare us to another vendor, please give us a call at 972.304.7100.
+If you have any questions about CRM pricing or want to compare us to another vendor, please call us at 972.304.7100.
 We are here to help!